-Every eye was now riveted on the main mast of the schooner, where the warrior was still engaged in attaching the portentous flag.
-The gunner, who held the match, obeyed the silent signal of his captain; and the massive iron was heard rushing past the officers, bound on its murderous mission.
-A moment or two of intense anxiety elapsed; and when at length the rolling volumes of smoke gradually floated away, to the dismay and disappointment of all; the fierce warrior was seen standing apparently unharmed on the same spot in the rigging.
-The shot had, however, been well aimed, for a large rent in the outstretched canvass, close at his side, and about mid-height of his person, marked the direction it had taken.
-Again he tore away, and triumphantly waved the black flag around his head, while from his capacious lungs there burst yells of defiance and scorn, that could be distinguished for his own even at that distance.
-This done, he again secured the death symbol to its place; and gliding to the deck by a single rope, appeared to give orders to the few men of the crew who were to be seen; for every stitch of canvass was again made to fill, and the vessel, bounding forward before the breeze then blowing upon her quarter, shot rapidly behind the town, and was finally seen to cast anchor in the navigable channel that divides Hog Island from the shores of Canada.
+Every eye was now riveted on the mainmast of the schooner, where the warrior was still engaged in attaching the portentous flag.
+The gunner who held the match obeyed the silent signal of his captain, and the massive iron was heard rushing past the officers, bound on its murderous mission.
+A moment or two of intense anxiety elapsed, and when at length the rolling volumes of smoke gradually floated away, to the dismay and disappointment of all, the fierce warrior was seen standing apparently unharmed on the same spot in the rigging.
+The shot had, however, been well aimed, for a large rent in the outstretched canvas, close at his side and about mid-height of his person, marked the direction it had vith eagerparcel was ter having ted attachon had so ne purport ne excited nake that d Captain 1d edition derstands eighteenofficer of blonel De her side; stations, mand of upon the glancing found it the warough no t of the attachneld the and the second intense volumes and distanding rigging.
+The region of the taken.
+Again he tore away and triumphantly waved the black flag around his head, while from his capacious lungs there burst yells of defiance and scorn that could be distinguished for his own even at that distance.
+This done, he again secured the death symbol to its place, and gliding to the deck by a single rope, appeared to give orders to the few men of the crew who were to be seen; for every stitch of canvas was again made to fill, and the vessel, bounding forward before the breeze then blowing upon her quarter, shot rapidly behind the town, and was finally seen to cast anchor in the navigable channel that divides Hog Island from the shores of Canada.

-At the discharge of the eighteen pounder, the river had been suddenly cleared, as if by magic, of every canoe; while, warned by the same danger, the groups of inhabitants, assembled on the bank, had rushed for shelter to their respective homes; so that, when the schooner disappeared, not a vestige of human life was to be seen along that vista so recently peopled with human forms.
-An order from Colonel de Haldimar to the adjutant, countermanding the sortie, was the first interruption to the silence that had continued to pervade the little band of officers; and two or three of these having hastened to the western front of the rampart, in order to obtain a more distinct view of the movements of the schooner, their example was speedily followed by the remainder, all of whom now quitted the platform, and repaired to the same
+At the discharge of the eighteen-pounder the river had been suddenly cleared, as if by magic, of every canoe; while, warned by the same danger, the groups of inhabitants assembled on the bank had rushed for shelter to their respective homes, so that when the schooner disappeared not a vestige of human life was to be seen along that vista so recently peopled with human forms.
+An order from Colonel De Haldimar to the adjutant, countermanding the sortie, was the first interruption to the silence that had continued to pervade the little band of officers; and two or three of these having hastened to the western front of the rampart, in order to obtain a more distinct view of the movements of the schooner, their example was speedily followed by the remainder, all of whom now quitted the platform and repaired to the same point.